avb-academy/avb_academy/content/01_milan/03_traffic-shaping/fqtss/_index.md

 ## Credit-based forwarding

-The blocking effect caused by [strict priority forwarding](#fig-strict-prio) can be mitigated using a credit-based shaper.
+The blocking effect of strict prioirity forwarding as shown in  [Fig. 1](#fig-strict-prio) can be mitigated using a credit-based shaper.
 To keep this example straightforward, we will focus only on **time-critical** and **less critical** packets, leaving out **legacy** packet behavior for simplicity.

 The core idea behind the credit-based shaper is simple:
 Each priority level has a **credit counter**.